uecker/noplate/README.md

 All container types preserve information about the type of the elements and also have bounds checking, i.e. out-of-bounds accesses trap at run-time (with UBSan).
+(NOTE: EXPERIMENTAL, this is certainly not safe at this point!)

 Interoperability works by providing access to the underlying